2025 in Oktagon MMA: Oktagon 73: Eckerlin vs. Pukač

 Oktagon 73: Eckerlin vs. Pukač was a mixed martial arts event held by Oktagon MMA on June 28, 2025, in Hamburg, Germany.

 Background

 A welterweight bout between Christian Eckerlin and Robert Pukač headlined the event.

-A Oktagon Flyweight Championship bout between current champion Beno Adamia and Zhalgas Zhumagulov took place at the event.
+An Oktagon Flyweight Championship bout between current champion Beno Adamia and Zhalgas Zhumagulov took place at the event.
 At the weigh-ins, Adamia weighed in at 127 pounds, 2 pounds over the flyweight limit.
 As a results, Adamia was stripped of the title and only Zhumagulov was eligible to win it.

 Bonus awards

 The following fighters received €5,000 bonus.